MicrosoftEdge/WebView2Feedback/specs/ServerCertificate.md

 * You can choose to cancel the request.
 * You can choose to display the default TLS interstitial page to let user respond to the request.

-We also propose adding a `ClearServerCertificateErrorOverrideCache` API that clears certificate decisions that were added in response to proceeding with TLS certificate errors.
+We also propose adding a `ClearServerCertificateErrorOverrideCache` API that clears certificate decisions that were cached in response to proceeding with TLS certificate errors.

 # Examples